Chiefs cut Charles to sign Berry, Duvernay-Tardif to deals

 Welcome to the business side of the NFL.

 The Chiefs parted ways with four-time Pro Bowl running back Jamaal Charles on Tuesday, clearing more than $6 million in salary cap space by drawing the curtain on an unforgettable era.
-And that money was put to quick use as the Chiefs finalized a $78 million, six-year deal with All-Pro safety Eric Berry and signed offensive lineman Laurent Duvernay-Tardif to a $41.25 million, five-year contract extension.
+And that money was put to quick use as the Chiefs finalized a $78 million, six-year deal with All-Pro safety Eric Berry and signed offensive lineman Laurent Duvernay-Tardif to a $41.25 million, five-year extension.

 The flurry of roster moves also gives Kansas City flexibility to use the franchise tag on defensive tackle Dontari Poe.
 That decision must be made by Wednesday or Poe will become a free agent.